Visa-L1.com

 Mua Lại Doanh Nghiệp Mỹ

-From NDA to LOI: The Complete Business Acquisition Process
+From NDA to LOI: The Complete Process for Approaching and Making an Offer on a Business for Sale

-Between spotting an attractive listing and entering due diligence lies a formal process: signing an NDA to receive documents, participating in Q&A rounds and meeting the seller, conducting discreet facility visits, then submitting an LOI to lock in framework terms.
-This guide walks through each step at the right pace — fast enough not to lose the deal, slow enough not to lose money.
+Between spotting an attractive listing and entering due diligence lies a formal process with its own etiquette: signing an NDA to receive documents, participating in Q&A rounds and meeting the seller, conducting discreet site visits, then submitting an LOI to lock in framework terms.
+This guide walks you through each step at the right pace — fast enough not to lose the deal, slow enough not to lose money.

-From NDA to LOI: The Complete Business Acquisition Process
+From NDA to LOI: The Complete Process for Approaching and Making an Offer on a Business for Sale

-The small business acquisition market in the US operates through a series of protocols that industry insiders take for granted but first-time buyers — especially those from abroad — often stumble over: you cannot learn the business name without signing an NDA; contacting the seller directly before going through the broker violates protocol; and appearing too eager at the first meeting undermines your negotiating position.
+The small business acquisition market in the US operates through a series of protocols that industry insiders take for granted but first-time buyers — especially international buyers — often stumble over: you won't learn the business name until you sign an NDA; reaching out directly to the seller before going through a broker violates the rules of engagement; and appearing too eager at the first meeting undermines your negotiating position.

-This protocol chain is not a barrier — it is a framework protecting both sides, and those who master it use it to filter deals faster.
-This article covers the complete journey from the first click on a listing to signing the LOI — the document that opens the door to due diligence — along with terms that first-time buyers often overlook.
+These protocols are not barriers — they form a protective framework for both sides, and savvy buyers use them to filter deals faster.
+This article covers the complete journey from your first click on a listing to signing the LOI — the document that opens the door to due diligence — including the terms that first-time buyers often overlook.

 NDA and the Initial Information Package: The Rules of Confidentiality

-A business for sale is its own lifeline secret: employees learn early and resign, customers learn and hesitate, competitors learn and exploit.
-That is why every public listing is anonymous (industry description, region, framework numbers — no name, no address), and the only way forward is signing an NDA (non-disclosure agreement) sometimes accompanied by a preliminary financial capability statement from the buyer.
+A business for sale is a matter of survival for the owner: if employees find out early, they leave; if customers hear rumors, they hesitate; if competitors learn about it, they exploit the opportunity.
+That's why every public listing is anonymous (industry description, region, basic metrics — no name, no address), and the only way forward is signing an NDA (non-disclosure agreement), sometimes accompanied by a preliminary financial capability statement from the buyer.

-After signing, the broker opens the introductory information package (commonly called CIM — confidential information memorandum): business name and address, history, team, three years of numbers with SDE and add-backs, reason for sale, asking price.
-This is the document that requires careful analysis — the first step after receiving the CIM is building your own SDE table before allowing yourself to like the deal.
+Once signed, the broker releases the information package (typically called a CIM — confidential information memorandum): the business name and address, history, team, three years of financials with SDE and add-backs, reason for sale, and asking price.
+This is the document that requires careful analysis — your first task after receiving the CIM is to build your own SDE calculation before allowing yourself to fall in love with the deal.

-After the CIM comes the Q&A round through the broker (using questions from previous guidance) followed by a meeting with the seller — usually at the facility after hours or at a neutral location.
-The right mindset: this is a two-way interview — you are evaluating the seller and the business, and the seller is evaluating your seriousness and capability; for buyers from Vietnam, prepare a concise story about your funding source and plan (no need for details, just credibility) to smoothly pass this reverse evaluation.
+After the CIM comes the Q&A round through the broker (using the question framework from prior resources) followed by a meeting with the seller — typically at the business location after hours or at a neutral venue.
+The right mindset: this is a two-way interview — you're evaluating the seller and the business, and the seller is evaluating your seriousness and capability.
+For buyers from Southeast Asia, having a concise story ready about your funding source and business plan (not detailed, but credible) helps you pass this reverse vetting smoothly.

-The most valuable content to extract from the meeting is not numbers (those are in the documents) but what the documents do not record: the daily operating rhythm, the owner's actual role, relationships with key employees and suppliers, the real reason for sale behind the official reason.
-Listen to open-ended questions, take notes after the meeting — these details determine deal value as much as the numbers do.
+The most valuable information at the meeting isn't the numbers (those are in the documents) but what the documents don't capture: the rhythm of daily operations, the owner's actual role, relationships with key employees and suppliers, and the real reason behind the official reason for selling.
+Listen more, ask open-ended questions, and take notes after the meeting — these details determine deal value as much as the financials do.

-The iron rule of the pre-LOI stage: do nothing that makes employees guess the business is for sale.
-Standard facility visit approach: pose as a casual customer visiting a few times at different hours (busy and slow times, weekdays and weekends), observe customer traffic, employee attitude, equipment and premises condition; the formal visit with the seller should be scheduled outside business hours.
+The iron rule of the pre-LOI phase: do nothing that signals to employees that the business is for sale.
+The standard approach: pose as a casual customer visiting several times at different hours (busy and slow periods, weekdays and weekends), observe customer traffic, employee demeanor, and the condition of equipment and premises; schedule the formal tour with the seller outside business hours.

-Visual observation checklist: whether actual customer traffic matches reported revenue (a restaurant claiming high revenue but slow peak hours raises questions), the condition of assets you will receive (old equipment needing replacement is your money after closing), and the location's position, parking, and foot traffic.
-A few hours of coffee-shop observation is cheaper than any report — and it is something no one can do for you if you are putting down the money.
+Your observation checklist: does the actual customer traffic match the claimed revenue (a restaurant claiming high revenue but slow during peak hours is a red flag), what's the condition of assets you'll inherit (old equipment needing replacement is your cost after closing), and the location, parking, and foot traffic patterns.
+A few hours of coffee-shop observation costs less than any report — and it's something no one else can do for you if you're putting down the money.

 Managing Multiple Deals in Parallel: The Disciplined Buyer's Funnel

-Smart buyers do not proceed through deals sequentially — they operate a funnel: sign NDAs and receive CIMs from multiple listings simultaneously, quickly build SDE tables for each to eliminate early (most drop at the numbers stage), enter Q&A and meetings with 2-3 strong candidates, and sign LOI with only one.
-A wide funnel opening protects against the most dangerous psychological trap for first-time buyers: falling in love with the only deal you have.
+Smart buyers don't move through deals sequentially — they operate a funnel: sign NDAs and receive CIMs from multiple listings simultaneously, quickly build SDE models for each to eliminate weak candidates (most drop at the numbers stage), move 2-3 strong candidates into Q&A and meetings, and sign an LOI with only one.
+A wide funnel mouth protects you from the most dangerous psychological trap for first-time buyers: falling in love with the only deal you have.

-Discipline includes: a master tracking sheet (industry, region, asking price, self-calculated SDE, red flags spotted, status) and a principle of respecting protocol across all branches — once you sign an NDA, maintain confidentiality even for deals you eliminated, and when entering exclusivity on one deal, stop parallel negotiations as committed.
-Your reputation as a buyer in the local broker market is an asset: beautiful unlisted deals only flow to buyers brokers trust.
+The discipline that comes with it: a master tracking spreadsheet (industry, region, asking price, your calculated SDE, red flags spotted, status) and a commitment to respecting the rules at every stage — once you sign an NDA, maintain confidentiality even for deals you've eliminated, and when you enter exclusivity on one deal, stop parallel negotiations as promised.
+Your reputation as a buyer in the local broker community is an asset: the best unlisted deals only flow to buyers brokers trust.

-LOI: Lock in Framework Terms with a Short Document Before Spending Big Money
+LOI: Locking in Framework Terms in a Short Document Before Spending Big Money

-LOI (letter of intent) is a 2-4 page document locking in framework terms, mostly non-binding, opening the door to due diligence: asking price and structure (how much cash at closing, seller financing or not — covered in separate funding guidance), transaction scope (asset or stock purchase — separate topic), conditions precedent (chief among them: due diligence results, lease assignment approval, and for us: immigration document milestones if negotiated), exclusivity period, and expected closing timeline.
+An LOI (letter of intent) is a 2-4 page document that locks in framework terms, mostly non-binding, and opens the door to due diligence: the asking price and structure (how much cash at closing, seller financing or not — covered in depth in the funding article), scope of the transaction (asset or stock purchase — a separate topic), conditions precedent (chief among them: satisfactory due diligence results, lease assignment approval, and for you: immigration document milestones if negotiated), the exclusivity period for negotiations, and the expected closing timeline.

-LOI's strategic role: lock in price and exclusivity before you spend big money on CPA and attorney review during due diligence — proceeding without LOI while already hiring appraisers puts you in a competitive disadvantage mid-process.
-LOI should be drafted or reviewed by an M&A attorney; the small cost at this stage buys rigor for the entire journey ahead.
+The strategic role of the LOI: it locks in price and exclusivity before you spend big money on CPA and attorney fees during due diligence — proceeding to due diligence without an LOI puts you in a competitive position mid-process.
+The LOI should be drafted or reviewed by an M&A attorney; the small cost at this stage buys rigor for the entire journey ahead.

-• Exclusivity period too short: 30 days is not enough for cross-border due diligence — standard should be 60-90 days with extension rights if both parties remain in good faith.
+• Exclusivity period too short: 30 days isn't enough for cross-border due diligence — standard practice is to push for 60-90 days with the right to extend if both parties are negotiating in good faith.

-• Non-refundable deposit too early: earnest money, if required, should be conditional on return if due diligence reveals material misrepresentation.
+• Non-refundable deposit too early: any earnest money deposit should be conditional on return if due diligence uncovers material misrepresentations.

-• Missing lease condition: for a leased premises deal, LOI without a condition that the landlord approves lease assignment leaves the biggest risk unaddressed.
+• Missing lease contingency: for a leased location, an LOI without a condition that the landlord approves the lease assignment leaves your biggest risk unaddressed.

-• Hard price commitment before seeing books: standard LOI states price based on information provided, adjustable per audit results.
+• Hard price commitment before seeing the books: a standard LOI states the price is based on information provided and adjusts per audit results.

-• For our timeline: closing schedule should have flexibility matching standard capital preparation milestones (offshore investment channels) — promising 30-day closing while capital needs 60 days of procedures creates self-imposed breach.
+• For your situation: the closing timeline should have flexibility aligned with standard capital preparation milestones (offshore investment channels) — promising a 30-day close while capital procedures take 60 days is setting yourself up for breach.

-Disclaimer: This article is for informational reference only, not legal or immigration advice.
+Disclaimer: This article is for informational reference only and is not legal or immigration advice.
 Visa-L1.com is a business consulting and operations firm, not a law firm; all L-1A and EB-1C legal documents are drafted and filed directly by licensed immigration attorneys in the US.
-Government fees and USCIS policies may change; verify at the time of filing.
+Government fees and USCIS policies may change and should be verified at the time of filing.

 Frequently Asked Questions

-Why do listings not show the business name and require an NDA?
+Why don't listings include the business name and why must I sign an NDA?

-Because word that a business is for sale causes real harm: employees resign, customers hesitate, competitors exploit.
-NDA is standard market protocol — after signing, you receive the full information package (CIM) with name, address, and numbers.
-Serious buyers treat this protocol as normal; demanding information before NDA only marks you as not serious to the broker.
+Because leaked information about a business for sale causes real damage: employees resign, customers hesitate, competitors exploit the opportunity.
+An NDA is standard market practice — once signed, you receive the complete information package (CIM) with name, address, and financials.
+Serious buyers treat this protocol as normal; demanding information before signing an NDA only marks you as not serious to the broker.

-Most LOI content is non-binding (price, structure — both adjust per due diligence), except a few truly binding clauses: confidentiality, exclusivity, sometimes deposit handling.
-Because the line between binding and non-binding lies in the wording, LOI should be drafted or reviewed by an M&A attorney before signing — small cost, large value.
+Most LOI content is non-binding (price, structure — both adjust per due diligence), except for a few truly binding clauses: confidentiality, exclusivity of negotiations, and sometimes earnest money handling.
+Because the line between binding and non-binding depends on exact wording, the LOI should be drafted or reviewed by an M&A attorney before you sign — small cost, large value.

-How long is reasonable exclusivity for a buyer from Vietnam?
+How long should exclusivity be for a Southeast Asian buyer?

-60-90 days with extension rights if both parties remain in good faith: cross-border due diligence requires a CPA and attorney team working across time zones, and capital procedures (offshore investment channels) have their own rhythm.
-Signing 30 days to easily get the deal then missing the deadline puts you in a weak position asking for extension.
+60-90 days with the right to extend if both parties are negotiating in good faith: cross-border due diligence requires a CPA and attorney team working across time zones, and capital procedures (offshore investment channels) have their own timeline.
+Signing for 30 days to "get the deal" then missing the deadline puts you in a weak position asking for an extension.

-Should you meet the seller directly without going through the broker?
+Should I meet the seller directly without going through the broker?

-No — when a deal has broker representation, all contact through that channel is protocol: bypassing the broker violates etiquette (you could lose the deal) and does not help (the seller reports back to the broker anyway).
-The direct meeting will come at the right time after the Q&A round — and it is a two-way interview, so prepare thoroughly rather than trying to meet early.
+No — when a deal has broker representation, all communication goes through that channel as a matter of protocol: going around the broker violates the rules of engagement (you could lose the deal) and doesn't help anyway (the seller reports back to the broker).
+The direct meeting will happen at the right time after the Q&A round — and since it's a two-way interview, prepare thoroughly rather than trying to meet early.

 Cần tư vấn cụ thể cho trường hợp của bạn?